Peru Currency Guide: Money, Exchange Rates & Tips 2026

 Can I use US dollars in Peru?

 US dollars are widely accepted in tourist areas, hotels, and for tours, but you will get better prices using Peruvian Soles.
-It is recommended to have both dollars and soles.
 Small businesses and local markets usually only accept soles.

 Where can I exchange money in Peru?

 You can exchange money at banks, exchange houses (casas de cambio), and some hotels.
-Exchange houses often offer better rates than banks.
 ATMs are widely available and usually offer the best exchange rates.
 Avoid exchanging money on the street.

 Are credit cards accepted in Peru?

 Credit cards (Visa, Mastercard) are accepted at hotels, restaurants, and larger stores in cities.
-However, many places, especially in smaller towns and markets, only accept cash.
-Always carry some cash with you.
+Many places, especially in smaller towns and markets, only accept cash.